Writer, researcher, self-improvement advocate, alternative astrologist, and a firm believer that Mercury must be destroyed.

 Motivation can be tricky when you’re first starting out, and producing a painting that is lackluster and nowhere near what you were aiming for can be a real kick to the teeth.
 Age of Asparagus’s tutorial is a great counter to that.
-For one, he uses Krita, a free painting application that works on Windows, Mac, and Linux (and I can confirm it runs decently on my decade old dinosaur of a desktop).
-Second, over eighteen videos that comprises over three hours of content, he holds your hand through ever step you need to take to produce your own Bob Ross.
+For one, he uses Krita, a free painting application that works on Windows, Mac, and Linux (and I can confirm it runs decently on my decade-old dinosaur of a desktop).
+Second, over eighteen videos that comprise over three hours of content, he holds your hand through every step you need to take to produce your own Bob Ross.
 The result is, by the end of his tutorial, you’ll have produced something to be proud of, even if you only have a mouse.

 While light on painting theory/technique (things Bob covered anyways), he focuses on how to accomplish those using digital tools.
 As he calls it, an analog to digital conversion.
 One of the big differences you’ll encounter is that you’ll need to understand how digital brushes work, how to mix paint digitally, and also that you have some additional tools such as layers and the almighty ctrl+z, because some accidents aren’t quite so happy.

 Begin his tutorial.
 One bit to note however, his tutorial uses the Krita 3 default resources.
 If you’ve installed the current version 4 of Krita, you’ll need to go to the manage resources section and enable the Krita 3 Bundle.